JacksonAllan/CC/README.md

   }

   // Heterogeneous insertion of C strings.
-  // CC handles the creation of the strings automatically. if( !insert( &our_map, "Japan", "Tokyo" ) )
+  // CC automatically handles the creation of the strings (and their cleanup, if the operation
+  // fails).
+  if( !insert( &our_map, "Japan", "Tokyo" ) )
   {
     cleanup( &our_map );